Skip to main content

 Chronic financial stress systematically dismantles metabolic health by promoting insulin resistance and the accumulation of dangerous visceral fat.

 This process is compounded by stress-induced behaviors.
-Elevated cortisol can drive cravings for high-fat, high-sugar foods, which provide a temporary sense of comfort but further fuel the cycle of and fat storage.
+Elevated cortisol can drive cravings for high-fat, high-sugar foods, which provide a temporary sense of comfort but further fuel the cycle of insulin resistance and fat storage.
 The components of metabolic syndrome are a direct reflection of this underlying pathophysiology.

 • Abdominal Obesity ∞ A waist circumference greater than 40 inches for men and 35 inches for women, reflecting the accumulation of visceral fat driven by high cortisol and insulin.